Arkaeriit/dotfiles/vim/custom_help/custom_help.md

 ### `vim-hex`
 Edit binary files in hex.

+### `vim-localrc`
+When editing a file, search for `.local.vimrc` in each parent directory of the file.
+Those files are then executed as configuration.

 ### Making a new plugin

 To make a new plugin, one have to create its directory in `bundle`.
 In the plugin's directory, a directory named `plugin` have to be made.
 The plugin's code must be written in the latter.
 Furthermore, a directory named `autoload` can be made, but as I don't understand well what is `autoload`, I never used it yet.